evewspace/eve-wspace/doc/source/install_ubuntu_nginx_mysql.rst

 Unless you want to run celery and gunicorn through the console in *screen* or *tmux*, you will want to daemonize them in some way.
 This guide uses supervisor, but there are many other options available.

-At this point, you can log out of the maptool user and go back to our normal account:
+At this point, you can log out of the maptool user and go back to your normal account:

 :command:`(eve-wspace)$ deactivate`

 :command:`$ exit`

 You need to tell supervisor about the tools you want it to run, to do that, you need to create a config file in */etc/supervisor/conf.d* for gunicorn and celeryd: